Athearn is a United States manufacturer of model railroad

 that catalog.
 This item was discontinued after the Wilson motor was no longer available, and was not redesigned for a more

 technologically advanced motor.
-After a short run, the 0-6-0 and 0-4-2T were also discontinued and no steam locomotives were
+After a short run, in 1965 the 0-6-0 and 0-4-2T were also discontinued and no steam

 diesels came out in 1964.
 This led to the release of the GP35, SD45, SDP40, DD40 and SW1500 Cow & Calf in 1966.